jlowe-git/Harris_Lab_R_Resources/R_Training_Module_Harris_Lab.md

 ```
   &nbsp;

 As we suspected, there is a similar relationship.
 However, we interpret the results slightly differently.
 Since smoking was a categorical variable, we now have an instance where a variable was 'dummy' coded with a reference category.
 This means that the model is comparing those who smoke to a reference category of those who do not smoke.
+'Dummy' primarily comes in handy when you have a categorical variable with 3 or more options.

 Our final model now takes the format: Lung Capacity = 7.77 + 0.88 * (Smoker)